AmeerMoukadam/Javascriptweirdparts/README.md

 # Javascriptweirdparts
-A repository created for understanding the weird parts of Javascript using code examples.
+A repository dedicated to understanding the weird parts of Javascript using code examples.